-Now we discover why in the same book of I John, but in chapter 5 and verse 19.
+We discover why in the same book of I John, in chapter 5 and verse 19.
 We find why this hatred is there.

 I John 5:19 And we know that we are of God, and the whole world lies under the wicked one.

 And “the whole world,” according to Paul in Ephesians 2, is motivated by, driven by, the captive of, that spirit being, the adversary who hates Jesus Christ with a passion that we cannot even begin to imagine.
 Because he hates Him and because we are part of His body, he hates us.
 But he tries to sell himself to us—himself and his way—as though it was really attractive, glamorous, beneficial, good, fulfilling, and rewarding.

 In Genesis 3, from the very beginning, we find evidence of opposition to God.
 By following Satan's misdirection, Adam and Eve found themselves in opposition to God, and they attempted to hide from Him.
 However, a critical choice had been made.
 According to Romans 5, the same choice has been made by every one of us to join in opposition to God rather than submitting to Him.

 I want to pick up this thought in Titus 1 before we go back to Genesis 3.
 Paul's instruction to Titus was this:

 Titus 1:14-16 Not giving heed to Jewish fables, and commandments of men, [Notice this last phrase.] that turn from the truth.
 Unto the pure all things are pure; but unto them that are defiled and unbelieving [Take note of that.] is nothing pure; but even their mind and conscience is defiled.
 They profess that they know God…